erig0/haproxy_benchmark/README.md

 # haproxy_benchmark

-This script is used to benchmark HAProxy on a single node.
-It will stress HAProxy TLS termination by default.
+This script is used to benchmark HAProxy (or asynch_mode_nginx) on a single node.
+It will stress the proxy's TLS termination by default.

 ## Requirements